Result

 When to round up

-Round up for pumps, refrigerators, HVAC equipment, extension cord losses, and future critical loads.
+Round up for pumps, refrigerators, central air or furnace blower loads, extension cord losses, and future critical loads.

 Appliance wattage to estimated monthly cost